 - Take at least 50% of your courses through livestream, advanced modules, flex classes, or in residence.

-Designated Graduate Assistant positions are available in two categories: Academic Graduate Assistants, which are typically 9-month positions, and Staff Graduate Assistants, which are typically 12-month positions.
-These 30-hour, part-time, benefited positions are reserved for those who wish to continue their education while working part-time.
+Two types of designated graduate assistant positions are available.
+These 30-hour, part-time benefited positions are reserved for those who wish to continue their education while working part-time.
 They are offered in departments all across campus with opportunities for many different skill sets.

 Academic GA Positions

-Teaching, Residence Hall, and Instructional Graduate Assistants work/teach part-time on a 9-month basis.
+Teaching, residence hall, and instructional graduate assistants work part-time on a 9-month basis.
 The agreement begins during the month of August and operates on an annual notification basis.
-Benefits for these positions include sick time and the option of university health insurance.
+Benefits for these positions include sick time and the option of University health insurance.
 Work responsibilities are assigned by department supervisors.
 GA positions will not be dependent upon scholarships awarded.

 Staff GA positions